GabrielD42/ben/contributing.md

 Note: this file uses Github Flavored Markdown, so please view on Github.

-#Style Guide and Other Relevant Information
+#What You Need to Know About this Project
+Note: this file (and all documentation, including the comments, are written using [Markdown](https://help.github.com/articles/markdown-basics))

+##Formating
 With more than one person working on this now and stuff, I figured I should establish a coding standard.
 Feel free to make suggestions.

-Note: this file (and all documentation, including the comments, are written using [Markdown](https://help.github.com/articles/markdown-basics))

-##Formating
 ```C++
 if(!(3 == 5)) {
 	int theAnswer = 42; // the answer to life, the universe and everything